PepeDuke/Duck/README.md

 * multi-line comment
 */
 ```
+Duck is case sensitive

-Class definitions in Duck.
+## Class definitions in Duck.
 Duck has struct/class combined into one type called container.
 ``` c++
 Example { // <-- this is declaration of container